List of French football champions

 The first champions of French football were Standard Athletic Club, who defeated The White Rovers 2–0 in Courbevoie on 6 May 1894.
 The initial championship match was held on 29 April but finished 2–2, so the match was replayed.
-Standard went on to win the French championship four more times over the next seven years before RC Roubaix took control of the league becoming the first French club to win three straight titles beginning in 1902..
+Standard went on to win the French championship four more times over the next seven years before RC Roubaix took control of the league becoming the first French club to win three straight titles beginning in 1902.
 Following Roubaix's success, the ownership of the amateur league title began rotating back and forth from the north of France to the south of France with Marseille eventually winning the last amateur title in 1929.

 The first French football champions of the professional era were Olympique Lillois, a predecessor of Lille, who defeated Cannes 4–3 on 14 May 1933 at the Stade Olympique Yves-du-Manoir in Colombes.
 Sète were crowned champions the following season and, in 1939, became the first professional club in France to win two titles.
 Following the conclusion of World War II, Saint-Étienne became the model club of the country winning four consecutive titles from 1966 to 1970.
 The club won all its 10 titles in a span of 25 years.
 Marseille repeated Saint-Étienne's feat of four consecutive titles from 1988 to 1992.
 It would take the club another 17 years to win another title.
 During the hiatus between Marseille's title in 1992 and the club's most recent in 2010, Lyon established themselves as a top club winning their first title in 2002.
 The title started a national record-breaking streak of seven successive league championships with the streak coming to an end following the 2008–09 season when Bordeaux eclipsed them winning their sixth title.

-Saint-Étienne, Marseille and Paris Saint-Germain have the most titles in French football, with ten each.
+Paris Saint-Germain have the most titles in French football, with 13, followed by Saint-Étienne and Marseille, with 10 each.
 The majority of Saint-Étienne's titles came during the 1960s and 1970s when the club was led by managers Jean Snella, Albert Batteux, and Robert Herbin.
 Marseille has nine professional league titles and one amateur title which they won in the 1928–29 season.
 The club initially equalled Saint-Étienne's number of titles won during the 1992–93 season, but the title was stripped after it was discovered by the Ligue de Football Professionnel (LFP) that the club's president Bernard Tapie had bribed the opposition's players.
 Tapie was later found guilty of bribery and sentenced to two years in prison.
 In the 2009–10 season, Marseille equalled Saint-Étienne's number of titles, amateur or professional.
-Paris Saint-Germain won seven of their ten titles in a ten-year span from 2013 to 2022.
+Paris Saint-Germain won 11 of their 13 titles in a thirteen-year span from 2013 to 2025.
 Nantes and Monaco are fourth with eight titles each, while Lyon has seven.